zk475811/AWS_StudyGuide/README.md

 * AWS services that need to act on resources to perform their function
 * Users from corporate directory using id federation

+Roles are more secure than using access keys for resources in aws
+If not using an aws resource to access other aws resources than you need the key

 ## STS (Security Token Service)
 Grants users temporary access to aws resources.
 Users can come from 3 sources: